ChildsplayOSU/bogl-deploy-scripts/README.md

 # Spiel (Full stack for the Spiel implementation of BoGL)
 This repo holds all the configuration items that are needed to deploy a running BoGL instance on a machine.

+Run **install-spiel.sh** first, then continue.

 The following assumes you have **Spiel-Lang** and **Spiel-Front** directories located immediately where the scripts are, and that both have been installed and can be built successfully on the given machine.
 Both are added as submodules, and can be initialized by running **git submodule init** and **git submodule update**.
 This will initialize the local config file, and then fetch thte data for that sub-repo.

 ## Running Scripts
+- install-spiel.sh
+	- Installs everything you will need on your system to run Haskell, the webserver, React, and more. **Run this first**.
 - auto_restart.sh
 	- automatically reboots the instance in case it turns off (crashes), or during updates.
 This is regulated by an addition to your CRON file as so:
 - fireup.sh